kjw26/NineSpacePuzzle/README.md

 # NineSpacePuzzle
-The 3x3 grid puzzle with numbers 1 through 8 and a blank space.
+A representation of the 3x3 grid puzzle with numbers 1 through 8 and a blank space.
 The numbers are ordered in as few moves as possible with a maximum number set at 32.